(c) 2024 PillSync.com

 • Do not change your dose of gabapentin capsules without talking to your healthcare provider.

-• Take gabapentin capsules with water.
+• Swallow gabapentin capsules whole with water.

 What should I avoid while taking gabapentin capsules?